How to Treat Hay Fever and its Effect on the Eyes

 - Keep car windows closed and use the air conditioning on the “recycle air” setting.

 - Don’t hang your washing out in the fresh air – try and tumble dry to so you don’t find pollen has attached itself to your clothing.
 Especially your bedding!

 - If you know you always get hay fever symptoms at a certain time of year, start using them in the two weeks running up to that time.
 Keep an eye on when your symptoms start one year and adjust the timing accordingly.

 If nasal sprays and oral antihistamines are ineffective for your itchy red eyes there are 2 main eye drops that can be used.

 The first eye drop is a mast cell stabiliser containing sodium cromoglycate such as Opticrom.
-This works by stopping the mast cells releasing histamine and as such is useful for regular hay fever sufferers just before symptoms start.
+This works by stopping the mast cells from releasing histamine and as such is useful for regular hay fever sufferers just before symptoms start.

 The second is an antihistamine eye drop such as Otrivine which tackles the histamine after it’s been released.
 These drops work well in the short term but regular sufferers may also need to use a mast cell stabiliser in conjunction.
-Newer prescription only drops are available from Focus Medical Eye Centre which are dual acting combining the mast cell stabiliser and antihistamine in one.
+Newer prescription-only drops are available from Focus Medical Eye Centre which are dual acting combining the mast cell stabiliser and antihistamine in one.

 Please speak to our team about assessment and treatment via our Minor Eye Conditions clinic.
 This is a free NHS run service for patients registered with a local GP for any minor eye complaint including red eye.